Nickpizzablock/cse15l-lab-reports/lrw2.md

 ![Image](CSE15lw2img5.jpg)

 The challenge is to save, upload, and execute a java file.
-I was able to complete the process is 10 steps by using the up arrow.
+I was able to complete the process in 9 steps by using the up arrow.

-* press up 2 times
+* pressed up
 >scp "C:\Users\neodo\Downloads\Neo's Corner\whereAmI.java" cs15lwi22aqu@ieng6.ucsd.edu:~/

 * pressed enter